We are proud to present Themis, a novel cryptographic services library.

 - Secure Cell: a multi-mode encrypted container, suitable for storing anything from encrypted files to database records and format-preserved strings.

 Themis is designed with ease of use in mind.
-From our experience of modern languages and elegant frameworks, we wanted to have cryptographic services with easy-to-use interfaces, which don't require complicated sequences of actions to set up ciphers, validate parameters and so on.
-Everything is handled within the framework, so the chance of introducing errors and breaking the overall cryptosystems is minimised.
+From our experience of modern languages and elegant frameworks, we wanted to have cryptographic services with easy-to-use interfaces, which don't require complicated sequences of actions to set up ciphers, validate parameters, etc. Everything is handled within the framework, so the chance of introducing errors and breaking the overall cryptosystems is minimised.

 Modular and Efficient

 Themis is built around modularity: every layer is a set of abstractions with its own set of risk mitigation techniques and test suites.
-In this way, we plan to avoid massive refactoring when dependencies change.
+This way, we plan to avoid massive refactoring when dependencies change.
 Equally, we intend to isolate risks on each layer and limit error proliferation.

 Why we have started Themis